 The Company also realized that certain sectors cannot be disrupted using drones due to regulatory guidelines and slow adoption rate.
 In certain cases, the Company will use conventional aircrafts - helicopters and fixed wing planes.
 And slowly introduce drones and replace these aircrafts generating higher gross margins and cost savings to its customers.

 SELECTED FINANCIAL INFORMATION

-The following selected financial data has been extracted from the consolidated financial statements for the fiscal years indicated and should be read in conjunction with the consolidated financial statements.
+The following selected financial data has been extracted from the interim condensed consolidated financial statements and should be read in conjunction with the interim condensed consolidated financial statements.